-Waste management in Nunavut is regulated under the Nunavut Public Health Act, the Nunavut Environmental Protection Act and the federal Environmental Protection Act.
-In addition to mandatory requirements, several waste management guidelines are commonly used in the NWT and Nunavut.
-The most recent of these was developed for municipal solid waste, and is titled "Guidelines for the Planning, Design, Operations and Maintenance of Modified Solid Waste Sites in the NWT" (Ferguson Simek Clark, April 2003, on behalf of the Department of Municipal and Community Affairs, Government of Northwest Territories).
-While not all the recommendations provided in this guideline are appropriate for the management of industrial waste such as those generated at a gold mine, those principles that are considered applicable have been adopted in the Plan.
+In addition to mandatory requirements, several waste management guidelines are commonly used in the Northwest Territories and Nunavut.
+The most recent of these was developed for municipal solid waste and is titled: "Guidelines for the Planning, Design, Operations and Maintenance of Modified Solid Waste Sites in the NWT" (Ferguson Simek Clark, April 2003, on behalf of the Department of Municipal and Community Affairs, Government of Northwest Territories).
+Environmental Guideline for Industrial Waste Discharge into Municipal Solid Waste and Sewage Treatment Facilities (GN 2011c) were also used.
+While not all the recommendations provided in these guidelines are appropriate for the management of industrial waste such as those generated at a gold mine, those principles that are considered applicable have been adopted in the Plan.

-In addition, the NWB guidelines Mine Site Reclamation Guidelines for the Northwest Territories (INAC 2006) were followed in this current document regarding specific landfill design and mitigation for impacts pertaining to waste.
+The NWB guidelines, Mine Site Reclamation Guidelines for the Northwest Territories (INAC 2006) were followed in this current document regarding specific landfill design and mitigation for impacts pertaining to waste.
 The recommendations from Implications of Global Warming and the Precautionary Principle in Northern Mine Design and Closure (BGC 2003) were also incorporated into this document, where appropriate.